 You rock baby!!!

 If you’re claustrophobic the caves will be difficult for you, but not impossible.
-I’m not great with small spaces, and there were a few points when I thought I might vom… But I made it unharmed, alive and in one piece, and so will you champ, I believe in you.
+I’m not great with small spaces, and there were a few points when I thought I might vomit… But I made it unharmed, alive and in one piece, and so will you champ, I believe in you.

 Ciudad de Itas:

 The Ciudad de Itas circuito, also has a 150B transport cost (€18.50) per group.
 On this tour you will see strange arched rock formations and caves resembling an ancient city and gothic cathedral, cave paintings and dinosaur footprints.
-We didn’t make to the ciudad ourselves but everyone we spoke to raved about it.
+We didn’t make the Ciudad ourselves but everyone we spoke to raved about it.
 Although they did say to check the weather and make sure you get a clear day to make the most of the experience.

 The Vergal:

 The Vergel circuito has no additional transport costs, but this comes at the cost of your legs and butt.
 The tour started with a walk out of town along the river to see the dinosaur footprints.
-To be honest this part of the tour was both overrated, and could have been done DIY.
+To be honest, this part of the tour was both overrated and could have been done DIY.
 Just follow the main road out of town until you see the river and then walk along its banks.
 The footprints should be on your right and the river on your left.

-Next up was an 8km round hike to and through the beautiful 200m deep 10km long Chiflón canyon, stopping at the viewing platform for some breathtaking (if not stomach churning) shots, before descending the 800 steps to the bottom.
+Next up was an 8km round hike to and through the beautiful 200m deep 10km long Chiflón canyon, stopping at the viewing platform for some breathtaking (if not stomach-churning) shots, before descending the 800 steps to the bottom.

 Don’t look down, don’t Look down, don’t loo… *vomits